Sidebar: Japanese N Scale

 Japanese N Scale is either 1:150 or 1:160, although 1:150 is much more prevalent; both use 9 mm track.
 Modeling Japanese railways is complicated by the fact that four different track gauges exist in Japan:

-The track for Shinkansen or "Bullet Trains" in Japan and other neighboring countries is 4' 8½", or standard gauge, so modelers of such high speed railways are correct when using a scale of 1:160.
+The track for Shinkansen or "Bullet Trains" in Japan is standard gauge, so modelers of such railways are correct when using a scale of 1:160.

 Copyright © 2018 by David K. Smith.
 All Rights Reserved.